couchbase/query/docs/n1ql-select.md

 result is MISSING if _name-expr_ or _expr_ evaluates to MISSING, and NULL if _name-expr_ evaluates to another non-string value.

-#### ANY, SOME, and EVERY
+#### ANY or SOME, EVERY, and ANY AND EVERY or SOME AND EVERY

-Range predicates (ANY, SOME, EVERY) allow you to test a boolean condition over the elements or attributes of a collection or object(s).
-ANY, SOME, and EVERY evaluate to a boolean value.
+Range predicates (ANY or SOME, EVERY, and ANY AND EVERY or SOME AND EVERY) allow you to test a boolean condition over the elements or attributes of a collection or object(s).
+They each evaluate to a boolean value.

+ANY or SOME is TRUE if the collection is non-empty and at least one element matches.

+EVERY is TRUE if the collection is empty, or if the collection is non-empty and every element matches.

+ANY AND EVERY or SOME AND EVERY is TRUE if the collection is non-empty and every element matches.

 _range-cond:_